 Another important issue that will decide whether the company is liable is whether the driver was acting within the scope of their employment when they had their accident.
 For example, if the employee was not on the clock and was acting for their own personal benefit, it would not be considered within the scope of employment.
 However, if they were performing work tasks, such as driving to or from picking up a delivery, the employer would be responsible.
 However, in Illinois, driving to or from work in the company car is not considered to be within the scope of employment.
 Pyne v.
 Witmer, 129 Ill.
 2d at 356 (Ill.
 1989).
 Oftentimes, this will become a matter of factual dispute that your car accident lawyer will have to argue on your behalf in court since companies and their insurers will do whatever they can to avoid liability.

-Can I sue my spouse for injuries that my child suffered in a car accident?
+Can I sue my spouse for injuries that my child suffered in an Illinois car accident?

 Yes.
 Your spouse can be sued for negligence if your child was injured in a car accident while they were driving.